Manhattan, Illinois: Education

 Manhattan is served by School District 114, one of the higher-achieving districts in Illinois.
 Three schools lie in this district.
 Wilson Creek Elementary School serves grades K through 2, Anna McDonald School serves grades 3 through 5, and Manhattan Junior High School serves grades six through eight.
 High school-aged students in the village attend Lincoln-Way West High School in nearby New Lenox, Illinois.

 Civic organizations

 Manhattan is served by American Legion Post number 935 and the Lions Club.
 In addition, Manhattan is served by the Boy Scouts of America, Rainbow Council, Troop 155, and Cub Scouts Pack 155.

 Transportation

-Manhattan has a station on Metra's SouthWest Service, which provides daily rail service to Chicago, Illinois (at Union Station).
+Manhattan has a station on Metra's SouthWest Service, which provides weekday rail service to Chicago, Illinois (at Union Station).
 Manhattan is the southern terminus of the line.

-Business

-Starcon, a major contractor in the petrochemical industry, is based in Manhattan.
-Starcon primarily provides maintenance services to oil refineries.
-The village is also home to Boing!
-Motorsports, an engine and chassis company specializing in the performance and restoration of antique tractors, ATV’s, motorcycles, and snowmobiles.
-Widely known for its fuel and air delivery tuning in both two and four stroke engines.
+U.S. Route 52 is the only numbered highway serving Manhattan; US 52 runs in the northwest–southeast direction through Manhattan.